-Windows Phone 8.1 reportedly bringing end of Back button, support for screens up to 10 inchesAlex Wagner - Deputy Managing Editor, News Desk
+Windows Phone 8.1 reportedly bringing end of Back button, support for screens up to 10 inchesAlex Wagner - Editorial Director of News and Content

 Microsoft's upcoming Windows Phone 8.1 "Blue" update has been the subject of quite a few rumors and leaks, with reports claiming that the new software will improvements like a notification center and improved multitasking to the Live Tile-based platform.
 Today we've got a few more potential additions to add to the Blue list thanks to WinSuperSite's Paul Thurrott.